pivotal/docs-tap/scst-scan/upgrading.hbs.md

 ## <a id="upgrade-to-1-2-0"></a> Upgrading to Version v1.2.0

-If you're upgrading from a previous version of Supply Chain Security Tools - Scan to the version `v1.2.0`, do the following:
+To upgrade from a previous version of SCST - Scan to the version `v1.2.0`:

 1. Change the `SecretExports` from Supply Chain Security Tools - Store.

-  Supply Chain Security Tools - Scan needs information to connect to the Supply Chain Security Tools - Store deployment, you must change where these secrets are exported to enable the connection with the version `v1.2.0` of Supply Chain Security Tools - Scan.
+  SCST - Scan needs information to connect to the SCST - Store deployment, you must change where these secrets are exported to enable the connection with the version `v1.2.0` of SCST - Scan.

   **Single Cluster Deployment**